codingvamsikrishna/Daily_SQL_Practice/README.md

 ### Day 16
 - Business question:- Find the top 3 customers who have the highest number of delayed shipments.

+### Day 17
+- Business Question:- Find the average delay (in days) for each delivery partner.

 More queries will be added daily to maintain consistency and improve analytical thinking.